History of Trumbull, Connecticut: Manufacturing

 Reuben Fairchild, son of Lewis and Mary (Ufoot) Fairchild, married Anna, daughter of Robert Hawley in 1813.
 He was a cabinet maker by trade and lived his entire life at Nichols Farms where he and his brother Eben commenced the manufacture of saddletrees on a large scale around 1810.
 In May 1817, they purchased a building and moved their business to Wall Street Bridgeport, Connecticut.

 George R. Nichols embarked with his brother David Stiles Nichols in the manufacture of coaches during the 1840s, their business being mostly with Texas and the Southern states.
 David S. Nichols was succeeded by James K. Nichols, a brother of George K. Nichols.
 The firm of Nichols and Brother encountered heavy losses during the Civil War.
 Before the war, Mr. George K. Nichols, who had successfully conducted a carriage repository on Broadway in New York, in the interest of the firm, had to return to Nichols' Farms to help supply the demand for carriages from the South.
 The Mexican coaches made by the firm were of high repute.
+After the Civil War, Australia was a major market for the company's carriages.

 Harvey Hubbell, like his contemporaries Edison, Ford and Westinghouse, contributed to both spheres of progress, new product design and manufacturing innovation.
 The first Harvey Hubbell, father of the company's founder, was a partner in two clothing manufacturing firms in the late nineteenth century.
 The first factory was located in New York, and the second was started in Trumbull in 1860 in a building located near the Hubbell farm on Main Street in the Long Hill section of Trumbull.

 Housatonic Railroad

 From 1840 - 1931, a 15 mi segment of the Housatonic Railroad ran along the Pequonnock River with stations at Bridgeport, North Bridgeport (Lyons), Trumbull, Long Hill, Stepney, Pepper (Pepper Crossing) and Botsford, terminating in New Milford, Connecticut.
 The railroad also maintained the Parlor Rock Amusement Park in Trumbull.
-The railroad was ripped up and replaced with Connecticut Route 8 up to Trumbull, north of which became the Pequonnock River Valley State Park.
+The railroad was ripped up and replaced with Connecticut Route 25 up to Trumbull, north of which became the Pequonnock River Valley State Park.